jatinbansal2000/interview_questions/README.md

-The repo will contain the Cloud and devops related interview questions from basic to advance level.
+This repository includes a comprehensive collection of Cloud and DevOps interview questions, ranging from basic to advanced levels.
-We are also including the scenerio based questions.
+It also features scenario-based questions to help with real-world preparation.
-Linux, Git, Azure infra, Azure Devops, k8, Docker, Terraform are the main topics.
+Key focus areas include Linux, Git, Azure Infrastructure, Azure DevOps, Kubernetes, Docker, and Terraform.
-#We are happy if someone wants to contribute to the repository
+We welcome contributions from the community and would be glad to collaborate with those interested in enhancing this repository.